Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 ## Source Configuration

 To set up the Source in the Vantiq system, you will need to add a Source to your project.
 Make sure you have properly added a Source Implementation to Vantiq.
-Once this is complete, you can select EasyModbus (or whatever you named your Source Definition) as the Source Type.
+Once this is complete, you can select HikVision (or whatever you named your Source Definition) as the Source Type.
 You will then need to fill out the Source Configuration Document.

 The Configuration document may look similar to the following example:

-The user must [define the HikVision Source implementation](../README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.
+The user must [define the HikVision Source implementation](../README.md#-defining-a-typeimplementation) in Vantiq.
 For an example of the definition, please see the [*hikVisionImpl.json*](src/test/resources/hikVisionImpl.json) file located in the *src/test/resources* directory.

 Additionally, an example project named *HikVisionExample.zip* can be found in the *src/test/resources* directory.